One on one help for anyone curious about or just new to Linux.

 Sometimes, there can be a live demonstration of a Linux distribution (distro) installation, updating, changes, features and applications.

-The Saint Louis, Missouri (MO), Newcomer Linux Users Group (NEWLUG) is for newcomers to Linux.
+The Saint Louis, Missouri (MO), New Linux Users Group (NEWLINUX) is for beginners with Linux, the newcomers.

 Our meetings will usually be held from 6:30 PM to 9:00 PM

 ( with rooms reserved from 6:00 for setup )

 on the fourth Tuesday of each month, except December, which is sometimes on the third Tuesday.

 After a quick welcome, introduction and administrative announcements we have a Questions and Answer Period.
 Then we might have a short application demonstration or slide presentation to start.
 We may stay on that topic or go on to whatever topic the Linux beginners, the newcomers want.
 We talk about Linux, various Linux Distributions (Distros), installation, use, and other Free Opens Source Software (FOSS).

 There is no fee to be a member.
 Meetings are free and open to everyone.
 Skill levels may range from complete novice beginners, the newcomers, to experienced long-time users.
 So, please join us at our next meeting or event for fun, knowledge and networking.

 There are many good reasons for switching to Linux.
 Or, not.
 It all depends on individual needs.
 There are also some challenges that potential new users should consider.
 We believe most problems are offset by the advantages.

 We want to promote Linux use, attract existing Linux users, and exploit the knowledge of those existing Linux power users.